Data intensive research groups and centres in WA generating world class researchResearch Groups and Centres

 The Health Research and Data Analytics Hub has been established to extend Curtin’s ability to utilise large-scale health datasets from a variety of administrative and clinical settings to better understand care practices associated with positive health outcomes and help train a future workforce in health data analytics.

-The International Centre for Radio Astronomy Research is an equal joint venture between Curtin University and The University of Western Australia with funding support from the State Government of Western Australia.
+The International Centre for Radio Astronomy Research (ICRAR) is an equal joint venture between Curtin University and The University of Western Australia with funding support from the State Government of Western Australia.
 ICRAR has research nodes at both universities and is now host to over 100 staff and postgraduate students.

 ICRAR has strong support from the government of Australia and is working closely with industry and the astronomy community, including CSIRO and the Australian Telescope National Facility, the Pawsey Centre, and the international SKA Project Office (SPO), based in the UK.